netdata/netdata/docs/guides/deploy/ansible.md

 > An operation is idempotent if the result of performing it once is exactly the same as the result of performing it
 > repeatedly without any intervening actions.

-This means you can run the an Ansible playbook against your nodes any number of times without affecting how they operate.
+Idempotency means you can run an Ansible playbook against your nodes any number of times without affecting how they operate.
 When you deploy Netdata with Ansible, you're also deploying _monitoring as code_.

 In this guide, we'll walk through the process of using an [Ansible